BioHarmony-Foundation/OpenEcoBuilder/README.md

 # OpenVillage
-Building and Simulating EcoVillages entirely out of OpenSource
+Building and Simulating EcoVillages with OpenSource Technology

 ## Goals